Dimethyl Fumarate oral delayed-release capsules

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Swallow whole.
-Do not cut, crush, or chew this medicine.
+Do not cut, crush or chew this medicine.
+Swallow the capsules whole.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.